razer-dev/NabuManager/README.md

 <br></br>
 ## How to implement NabuManager in your app

-1. Register your app in the Dev Hub from http://developer.razerzone.com/nabu/.
-It will have to be approved to get an App Id
+1. Register your app in the Dev Hub from http://developer.razerzone.com/nabu/ It will have to be approved to get an App Id
 2. Follow the steps listed here: http://developer.razerzone.com/nabu/guides/develop-ios/ to set up your Xcode project
-3. Create an URI scheme callback in the "URL Types" section from your Info.plist (this is the way your app communicates with the Nabu Utility)
+3. Create an URL scheme callback in the "URL Types" section from your Info.plist (this is the way your app communicates with the Nabu Utility)
 4. Just copy and paste the following code in the AppDelegate.m file (this way you override the following method to handle the way you app opens URLs)

   ```objective-c